axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

 Attributes explanation

-   ``processStart``: relative link to the Ivy process that will be displayed in custom widget
+   ``processPath``: the user-friendly request path of the Ivy process that will be displayed in custom widget

    ``params``: parameters for the Ivy process above.
 Each parameter can be defined as follows: